hybridly/hybridly/docs/guide/demonstration.md

 ## Typed global properties

-The following example shows how the `useProperty` function has auto-completion support for global properties defined in `HandleHybridlyRequests`.
+The following example shows how the `useProperty` function has auto-completion support for global properties defined in `HandleHybridRequests`.

 <img
   src="../assets/typed-global-properties.png"